AlahadGul/GullkhanTA/README.md

 Unauthorized reuploading of this project is prohibited.

 #### Follow Me On Facebook <https://www.facebook.com/share/17g6FhXLW2/">Gullkhan006 YouTube Channel</a>
-<p>CamPhish is created to help in penetration testing and it's not responsible for any misuse or illegal purposes.</p>
+<p>Gullkhan is created to help in penetration testing and it's not responsible for any misuse or illegal purposes.</p>
-<p>CamPhish is inspired by https://github.com/thelinuxchoice/ Big thanks to @thelinuxchoice</p>